 Most companies are great at pitching their firms – they sell their business, product or service every day.
 But an investment pitch is different.
 Investors are looking for more than a great product – they need a great investment.
 Just showing the numbers is not enough.
 The CEO or CFO needs to show that they really have the investor’s interests front of mind.
 They need to show that they are the right people to lead the company through this next challenging stage of growth.

-- Series B is About Scaling Up
+- Series B Is About Scaling Up

-- Understand What’s Most Important To An Investor
+- Understand What’s Most Important to an Investor

-For every business this is different.
-You may need to address issues with your management team, your strategy, your attitude to risk, the way you handled past challenges or the mistakes you made.
-I always find it fascinating how management and investors so often have different views of what’s most important to the investment case.
-That’s why we love role-playing different investment meetings so you understand how an investor is thinking about your business.
+This is different for every business.
+Companies might need to address issues with their management team, their strategy, their attitude to risk, as well as the way they’ve handled past challenges and mistakes.
+The team at Benjamin Ball Associates always finds it fascinating how management and investors often have different views on what’s most important to the investment case.
+That’s why they love role-playing different investment meetings so companies can understand how an investor is thinking about their business.

-- Keep It Simple
+- Keep it Simple

-- Polish Your Pitch Before You Meet Investors
+- Polish the Pitch Before Meeting Investors

 Polishing the pitch is not about having a better PowerPoint.
 The slides are just a small part of the pitch.
 Companies should be thinking about how they approach the meeting, the research they do beforehand, the information they send in advance, the way they shine as a team, and how they handle tough questions.
 Companies need to be clear how they interact with the investor, and the strengths and weaknesses in each’s personal performance.
 People would be amazed how many investment pitches die because the investor sees something in the team that they don’t like.